Label-efficient multi-organ segmentation with a diffusion model: Experiments and Results

 \subsubsection{Evaluation Metrics}

-To assess the quality of CT images generated by DDPM, we used several popular metrics for generative models, including Fréchet inception distance (FID) \cite{heusel2017gans}, spatial Fréchet inception distance (sFID) \cite{nash2021generating}, precision, recall, and F1-score \cite{kynkaanniemi2019improved}.
-Specifically, we randomly selected 2000 real CT images from the unlabeled FLARE22 dataset to compare its distribution with that of the generated samples using the aforementioned metrics.
-We utilized two commonly used metrics, the Dice similarity coefficient (DSC) and the Jaccard Index (JA), to evaluate the performance of methods in medical image segmentation tasks.
+To assess the quality of CT images generated by DDPM, we use several metrics for generative models, including Fréchet inception distance (FID) \cite{heusel2017gans}, spatial Fréchet inception distance (sFID) \cite{nash2021generating}, precision, recall, and F1-score \cite{kynkaanniemi2019improved}.
+Specifically, we selected 2000 real CT images from the unlabeled cases in the FLARE22 dataset to compare its distribution with that of the generated samples using the aforementioned metrics.
+We use the dice similarity coefficient (DSC) and the Jaccard index (JI) to evaluate the performance of methods on medical image segmentation tasks.